Last Updated: April 12, 2026 | 08:02 BST

 WEST HAM STATUS REPORT:

 West Ham find themselves among a number of big Premier League clubs fighting for their survival this season.
-Going into the final seven matches of the league season, the Hammers are in the relegation zone, one point from safety.
-A 2-0 defeat to Aston Villa last time out saw them fail to build on a win at Fulham and a draw with Manchester City, with their FA Cup quarter-final versus Leeds after the international break looking more like an unwanted distraction than anything else.
+Going into the final six matches of the league season, the Hammers are hovering around the relegation zone.
+A 2-0 defeat to Aston Villa before the international break saw them fail to build on a win at Fulham and a draw with Manchester City but they rebounded in style by hammering Wolves 4-0.
+They suffered penalty shoot-out heartache to Leeds United in the FA Cup quarter-finals before that crucial win over Wolves, but at least now they can focus solely on the battle for survival.

 WEST HAM